 Ebook marketing can be your brand’s secret weapon.
 Great ebooks contain valuable information that readers are happy to give up their email for—and they generate leads for a long time.
 (We know this first-hand.
 Some of our oldest ebooks are the most popular content we’ve ever put out.)
 But not all ebooks are equal.
 No matter how good your content, shoddy ebook design can send your reader running.
 It’s a bummer to see how many marketers ignore this fact.

 Since we’re design freaks (and a little content marketing crazy), we want to give you a solid understanding of what will make or break an ebook design.

-1) Start With an Eye-Catching Cover
+1) Start with an eye-catching cover.

 First impressions are everything.
-An eye-catching cover that communicates the e-book theme at a glance goes a long way.
+An eye-catching cover that communicates the ebook theme at a glance goes a long way.
 (You’d be surprised how a simple tweak in imagery or font size can change the feel.)
 Consider how your imagery, colors, and typographic choices may be altered for stronger impact.

-Example: We partnered with LinkedIn Marketing Solutions to create an e-book about native advertising.
+Example: We partnered with LinkedIn Marketing Solutions to create an ebook about native advertising.
 The cover conveys the subject directly and simply, presented in a clean, slick, and on-brand visual.

 When we talk about “design,” we mean a creative execution that employs all the fundamentals of design, including: